 The successful candidate will have an outstanding academic record, a PhD in molecular glycobiology or related discipline and at least one first author publication in an internationally recognised, peer-reviewed scientific journal.
 Experience in molecular biology and protein purification is expected.

 A research background in the areas of carbohydrate biosynthesis and analysis by mass-spectrometry, assay development is highly desirable.
 Experience in structural biology studies would be advantageous.
 The successful candidates will be encouraged to demonstrate independence and innovative thinking whilst being an integral part of the lab team and will have the opportunity to learn new techniques and approaches within our lab and those of collaborators.
 Candidates must have the ability to work as part of a team, but be able to plan and work independently, and must have excellent communication skills and proficiency in English.

 The Dorfmueller lab is based in the Division of Molecular Microbiology, within the School of Life Sciences at the University of Dundee.
 The Division of Molecular Microbiology is a dynamic and friendly work environment and the School of Life Sciences is recognised as a top UK and international centre for research in the Life Sciences.

 Appointment as a Postdoctoral Research Assistant on the Grade 7 salary scale is dependent upon you having been awarded a PhD.
 An appointment may be considered if you are shortly expected to be awarded a PhD.
-The initial appointment will be made as a Research Assistant on the Training Grade 7 salary scale (Spinal Point 28, £30,688).
+The initial appointment would be made as a Research Assistant on the Training Grade 7 salary scale.

 The diversity of our staff and students helps to make the University of Dundee one of the top universities in the UK.
 Family friendly policies, staff support networks for BME and LGBT staff, membership of Athena Swan and Stonewall, as well a full range of disability services, create an enjoyable and inclusive place to work.